 Not long ago, I saw an American baker post a photo of her scones in a British group, where she was quickly eviscerated.
 Why?
-She had made an American-style scone, having no idea it wasn't the same kind of scone British people typically enjoy.
+Well, she had made an American-style scone, having no idea it wasn't the same kind of scone British people typically enjoy.

-In the years we've been blogging about British TV and travel, we've come to realize a lot of Americans DON'T know the difference between British scones and American scones.
-Many do, of course, but we've encountered enough who don't that we thought this post might be useful – or at the very least, save someone a bit of social media embarrassment.
+In the years we've been blogging about British TV and travel, we've come to realise many Americans don't know there's a difference between British and American scones.
+Many do, of course, but we've encountered enough who don't that we thought this article might be useful – or at the very least, save someone a bit of social media trouble.

 What's the Difference Between British & American Scones?

 For all their similarities, British and American scones are actually quite different.
 British scones are simpler, with fewer ingredients and not a lot of flavour on their own.
 American scones come in a million different flavours, and they're much more likely to be fruit-stuffed or fruit-flavored.

 Slight diversion: I did come across a 17th-century pumpkin pie recipe from England, but it's not at all like modern “custard in a pie shell” pies we see today.

 American scones are often dense wedges or triangles, while British scones are taller and usually round.
 British scones are reasonably dense, but not as dense as American scones (assuming they're fresh).
-They look a bit like tall American biscuits, but they're sweeter and fluffier (though I've had some American biscuits that were much denser than British scones, so that's not really a universal truth).
+They look a bit like tall American biscuits, but they're sweeter and fluffier (though I've had some American biscuits that were much denser than British scones, so that's not a universal truth).

 American scones use much more butter than British scones, and they usually have quite a bit more sugar.
 The extra butter is what makes them so much more dense.
 It's not really a good or bad thing, as British scones pile on plenty of sugar (in the form of preserves/jam) and butter or clotted cream as toppings.

-To better illustrate the differences, we've included two very basic recipes below – one for a classic British scone, and one for an American scone.
+To better illustrate the differences, we've included two very basic recipes below – one for a typical British scone, and one for an American scone.